One Day in Miami Itinerary: Must-See Spots for a First Visit

 Gianni Versace Mansion Miami

-Another popular spot on Ocean Drive is The Villa Casa Casuarina, a stunning Spanish-style mansion that is famous for being the former home of clothing designer Gianni Versace.
+Another popular spot on Ocean Drive is The Villa Casa Casuarina, a stunning Spanish-style mansion known as the former home of fashion designer Gianni Versace.

 Sadly, it is also the location where he was tragically assassinated on the front steps.